Living in Balance: Vata Season

 • Close-up of a vibrant maple leaf, capturing the essence of autumn

-Ayurvedic Wisdom for Vata Season
+Vata Season Rhythm

 Vata season is the time to soothe and replenish.
 Prioritizing rest and introspection during winter not only strengthens immune reserves but also realigns your intrinsic rhythms with nature’s circadian cycles, cultivating deeper harmony and vitality.